 Popular for thousands of years, tea is believed to have originated in China as a medicinal drink.
 In the 17th century, it spread to the UK, establishing its hold there – and, judging by the British cultural institution that is the ‘cuppa,’ it has obviously maintained its popularity.
-If you need a bit of a pick me up, you can reach for a black or green caffeinated tea; to wind down after a long day, there are countless varieties of decaffeinated herbal teas.
+China produces more tea than any other country in the world, followed by India and Kenya.

 Until the end of the 15th century, Iran’s hot beverage of choice was coffee – however, its distant location from the main coffee producing countries meant that beans were hard to obtain.
 Tea was much easier to get in Iran, thanks to the overland trade link with China dubbed the “silk road.”